Know if You Should Buy a Phablet

 What is a Phablet?

-As the name implies, a phablet is a phone that approaches Tablet proportions.
-To be classified a phablet, the device would need a six-inch or larger screen, and it needs to do everything that a phone does.
+As the name implies, a Phablet is a phone that approaches Tablet proportions.
+To be classified a Phablet, the device needs to have a six-inch or larger screen, and it needs to do everything that a phone does.
 So you're not looking at a smaller Tablet with a SIM card built in.
-A phablet is a phone first and foremost, but the size lets you use it for things that you can do more easily on a dedicated Tablet than on a phone, like watching movies, editing documents or playing games on a larger screen.
+A Phablet is a phone first and foremost, but the size lets you use it for things that you can do more easily on a dedicated Tablet than on the phone, like watching movies, editing documents or playing games on a larger screen.

 Why Would I Buy a Phablet?

-The main advantage of a phablet is always going to be the additional screen real estate.
-Below we will explain in more detail what this means for tasks that you're performing every day on your phone.
+The main advantage of owning a Phablet is the additional screen real estate.
+Below we will explain in more detail what this means for tasks you're performing every day on your phone.

 What Are the Drawbacks of Using a Phablet?

-- 1One of the biggest selling features is also the same thing that could turn many consumers away from a phablet.A smartphone is generally portable and most can be operated with one hand, but with a phablet, the average person would need to hold the device in one hand and navigate and input with another.
-This might not matter when using it in the home or office, but if you're on the move a lot, then this could be a major drawback.Advertisement
+- 1One of the biggest selling features is also the same thing that could turn many consumers away from a Phablet.A smartphone is generally portable, and most can be operated with one hand, but with a Phablet, the average person would need to hold the device in one hand and navigate and input with another.
+This might not matter when using it in the home or office, but if you're on the move a lot, then this can be a major drawback.Advertisement

 Compromised Tablet Features